What is personal counseling?

-The student or referring faculty or staff member should alert the personnel to the crisis nature of the situation.
-MAKE IT VERY CLEAR THAT YOU ARE IN CRISIS.
-Every effort will be made to respond immediately
+The student, or the faculty or staff member referring a student, should alert authorities in the event of a crisis situation.
+MAKE IT VERY CLEAR THAT YOU (or the student) ARE IN CRISIS.
+Every effort will be made to respond immediately.

-In the event of an after-hours crisis, please call Penn State Beaver Police Services immediately at 724-773-3888.
+In the event of an after-hours crisis, please call Penn State Beaver University Police immediately at 724-773-3888.

 Additional counseling services are available in the area.

 Stauton Clinic and Community Crisis Counseling Services

 176 Virginia Avenue